biowdl/expression-quantification/docs/index.md

 https://cromwell.readthedocs.io/en/stable/tutorials/Containers/).

-Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl pipelines.
-The list of default images for this pipeline can be found in the default for the `dockerImages` input.
+Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl workflows.
+The list of default images for this workflow can be found in the default for the `dockerImages` input.

 ## Output
 The `multi-bam-quantify` workflow produces two directories:
 - **stringtie**: Contains the Stringtie output.
 Includes two additional files:
   `all_samples.FPKM` and `all_samples.TPM`, which contain the FPKM and TPM values for all samples.
 - **fragments_per_gene**: Contains the HTSeq-Count output.
 Also contains a file called `all_samples.fragments_per_gene`, which contains the counts for all samples.

 ## Contact
 <p>